 a.
-Procedural error (if the error is substantive enough to alter the decision).
+Criterion one: Procedural error (if the error is substantive enough to alter the decision).

 b.
-Excessive or inappropriate sanction.
+Criterion two: Excessive or inappropriate sanction.

 c.
-New information exists that was not available at the time of the hearing and this information is sufficient to alter the decision.
+Criterion three: New information exists that was not available at the time of the hearing (if this information is sufficient to alter the decision).

-If new information is provided to the Dean or Provost that s/he determines is sufficient for a reconsideration of the case, the case will be referred back to the Hearing Board for a further meeting with the student and determination of a finding.
-If the Dean or Provost determines that referring the case back to the Hearing Board will cause an undue delay in the resolution of the case, or is otherwise inadvisable, s/he will reconsider the case in consultation with one member of the Board on Academic Honesty.
-Their finding will be final.
+3. If new information is provided to the Dean or Provost that s/he determines potentially meets criterion three and is sufficient for a reconsideration of the case, the case will be referred back to its original hearing board for a further meeting with the student and (re)determination of a finding.
+If the Dean or Provost believes referring the case back to its original hearing board would cause an undue delay in the resolution of a case or is inadvisable for any other reason, s/he will reconsider the case in consultation with one member of the Board on Academic Honesty jointly identified by either the Dean and the Chair of the Board (cases involving undergraduates), or the Provost and the AS&E GEPA Dean (cases involving graduate students).